tsani/reproducible/README.md

 given to step1.sh will be <code>2014:07:17 15:32:47/step1</code>, and that
 is where <code>step1.sh</code> should write its output.

-It is possible to provide an explicit folder to create with the <code>-o |
+It is possible to provide an explicit folder to create with the <code>-o</code> (long form: <code>--output</code>) switch:
---output</code> switch:

     run_reproducible_pipeline.py -o crazy_test

-The command-line arguments of <code>run_reproducible_pipline.py</code> are saved to <code>invocation.txt</code> in the output directory, so it is possible to recover this information (in case the folder gets renamed later, for instance.)
+The command-line arguments of <code>run_reproducible_pipeline.py</code> are saved to <code>invocation.txt</code> in the output directory, so it is possible to recover this information (in case the folder gets renamed later, for instance.)

-<code>run_reproducible_pipeline.py</code> will create a symlink named
-<code>prev</code> to the previous step's output folder in the current
-step's output folder _prior to_ invoking the current step's script.
-Thus, the current step can access the previous step's output simply by trying to open the file <code>prev/output</code>.
-Since the scripts have access to this information, it becomes easy to construct the path to the output of the previous step: <code>"project/results/$1/step1/output</code>, for example, would be used in <code>step2.sh</code> to set the input of the underlying portion of the pipeline.
+The preferred way for a script to access the output of a previous step is to simply use the same of that step, and a relative path:
+<code>../step1/output</code> could be used from within step 2 to
+access the output of step 1, which in turn should be step 2's input.
+Furthermore, this means that it is straightforward to make a step that requires the output of two or more previous steps, simply by referring to those steps by name.

+(Planned feature: simultaneous steps.
+Placing a <code>&</code> at the end of a line in <code>.pipeline</code> would indicate to Reproducible that the subsequent step may be performed at the same time as the current step.
+This allows for a nice speedup in some cases, and allows for rudimentary branching pipelines.)

 The component scripts in the pipeline do not have the requirement to have as their last line of standard output the path to where the <code>rev.txt</code>
 file should be saved.
 Reproducible already knows where it should go: it created the experiment directory.

-(That's the main difference between non-pipelined execution: the callee is expected to create the experiment directory and then inform Reproducible, whereas in pipelined execution, the Reproducible informs the callee of where it should store its output.)
+(That's the main difference with non-pipelined execution: the callee is expected to create the experiment directory and then inform Reproducible, whereas in pipelined execution, Reproducible informs the callee of where it should store its output.)

 With <code>run_reproducible_pipeline.py</code>, our directory structure now looks like this:

     project/
+    \   .reproducible       (lists the scripts in bin/) .pipeline           (lists the scripts and output folder names) .gitignore
-    \   bin/
+        bin/
             step1.sh
             step2.sh
             step3.sh
-            .reproducible   (lists all the files in this directory) .pipeline       (lists the shell scripts and output folders) data/
+        data/
         \   input_file.dat
         results/